hoangprod/LeoSpecial-VEH-Hook/README.md

 1) #include "LeoSpecial"
 2) instantiation a LeoHook Class
-3) Calls LeoHook's Hook() function, passing in a pointer to the function to hook as first argument and pointer to function to hook to as second parameter.
+3) Calls LeoHook's Hook() function, passing in a pointer to the original function as first argument and pointer to hook function to as second parameter.
 4) ???
 5) Profit
 6) Call Unhook() to remove the hook.